03 / 09 / 21 - 3 minute read

 All employees have left the building – or so it seems.
 The COVID-19 crisis prompted an extraordinary exodus of white-collar workers from offices.
-As remote working becomes firmly entrenched as a viable alternative, people are gradually realising that it’s perfectly possible to work from the kitchen table, the end of the bed or even the garden shed.
-But surely that was what the office was there for?
+As remote working becomes firmly entrenched as a viable alternative, people are gradually realising that i

 Most companies are still figuring out how to balance this tectonic shift in how and where we work with making the most use of their physical workplace.
 The good news is that brick and mortar offices will still be used as much in future – just differently, says Rob Brook, Head of Alternative Investments & Logistics, PATRIZIA and a sponsor of its Future of the Office taskforce.

 “COVID-19 has accelerated a lot of themes that have been around for a long time.
 It’s really more about a mindset change, from the office being a place where you have to go, to becoming a meeting point, a collaboration point where you choose to go.”

 The real estate industry needs to consider how to best use this collaborative workspace to accommodate the hybrid workforce and offer an attractive work environment in the future.
 Flexibility, better technology, an emphasis on sustainability, versatility of use of office space and a winning design will determine who are the winners and losers.